ykoh2-appdev/bootstrap-levels/app/views/instructions/frequently_used_components.md

 ---

-When you're ready, let's [move on and talk about layout](/instructions/layout).
+When you're ready, let's [move on and talk about the Bootstrap Grid](/instructions/grid).